IBM-Cloud/docs/dedicated/index.md

 All dedicated deployments of {{site.data.keyword.Bluemix_notm}} include the following benefits and features at no additional cost: VPN, private virtual local area network (VLAN), firewall, connectivity with your LDAP, ability to leverage existing on-premises databases and apps, 24/7 on-site security, dedicated hardware, and standard support.

+By default, access to your private {{site.data.keyword.Bluemix_notm}} instance is only accessible from your corporate network.
+If you need the {{site.data.keyword.Bluemix_notm}} environment to be accessible directly from the internet or a mobile device, for example, then an additional network security component is required at additional cost.

 {{site.data.keyword.Bluemix_notm}} Dedicated comes with all included {{site.data.keyword.Bluemix_notm}} runtimes and 64 GB of compute resources memory.

-In addition, there is a set of services that are available as {{site.data.keyword.Bluemix_notm}} Dedicated services.
-Review the following table to see what is included and what is available for you to purchase.
+In addition, there is a set of services and components that are included or optional for purchase.
+Review the following tables to see what is included and what you can purchase optionally.

 *Table 1.
 Dedicated Services*